 If you are looking to pick up a pair of closed-back headphones there are plenty of choices available.
 Below we take a quick look at 3 alternatives to the OneOdio Monitor 60 headphones.

-- High-quality neutral sound profile with excellent balance.
+- High-quality sound profile with excellent balance and plenty of punch.

 512 Audio Academy Review